 Creation Care Year partners with influential churches across America to dig deeply into a wide range of stewardship topics.
-In this historic first year, Blessed Earth is partnering with The National Cathedral in Washington, DC, to offer sermons, forums, small group studies, lectures, panels, and creation care models that can be used by churches throughout the country.
+In the historic first year, Blessed Earth partnered with The National Cathedral in Washington, DC, to offer sermons, forums, small group studies, lectures, panels, and creation care models that can be used by churches throughout the country.
 Blessed Earth is currently partnering with churches in North Carolina and the Wesleyan Church.

 The Blessed Earth Story

 Matthew Sleeth was an ER doctor and chief of staff at a New England hospital when his wife, Nancy, asked him a life changing question: “What’s the biggest problem facing the world?”
 After thinking for a while, he replied, “The earth is dying.”
 Nancy’s second question was harder to answer, “If the earth is dying, what are we going to do about it?”

 Leading by example, Matthew left his medical career and moved with his family to a house the size of their old garage, reducing their energy usage by more than two-thirds and cutting back their trash production by nine-tenths.
 Recognized as national Christian leaders, the Sleeths started the educational nonprofit Blessed Earth to “serve God and help save the planet.”